-k.
-To provide a tape recording or transcript of the proceedings to be kept by the Office of the Associate Dean of Educational and Student Affairs, use of which will normally be limited to an appeal m.
-If an accused student, with notice, does not attend the proceeding, the information in support of the charges shall be presented and considered even though the accused student is not present n.
+- In certain cases deemed appropriate by the proper authorities, information on an offense may be disclosed to individuals or to the entire University community. - m.
+If an accused student, with notice, does not attend the proceeding, the information in support of the charges shall be presented and considered even though the accused student is not present. - n.
 The convener may accommodate concerns for personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or permitting participation by telephone, videophone, video conferencing, videotape, audio tape, written statement, or other means whereas determined in the sole judgment of the convener to be appropriate.